bitmark-inc/docs/bitmark-references/bitmark-node-software/bitmark-blockchain.md

 This is the transaction that actually issues an asset or an additional copy to an owner on the Bitmark blockchain.

+Each issue must have a unique NONCE value to distinguish individual copies of that asset.

 Item              Type       Description
 ----------------  ---------  ------------------------